Akshitguptaa/SafeDrive/README.md

 # SafeDrive

-## Drowsiness Detection System
+## Drowsiness Detection System and Fleet Management Dashboard
-### ML script
+### Overview

 This project implements a drowsiness detection system using facial landmarks and blink analysis.
 The system detects whether a person is awake, drowsy, or asleep based on their facial movements, specifically analyzing blink patterns.
+Additionally, it includes a dashboard for fleet managers to access live vehicle locations and analyze statistics related to the drowsiness detection system.

 ### Installation